astyonax/heartbeat-traffic/README.md

 ![PCA modes](figures/map_modes.png)

-and the relative importance and time variation are
+and time modulation and relative importance of the modes are

 ![PCA modes](figures/pca_norm_ampli.png)